livekit/egress/README.md

 log_level: debug, info, warn, or error (default info)
 template_base: can be used to host custom templates (default https://egress-composite.livekit.io)
 insecure: can be used to connect to an insecure websocket (default false)
+local_directory: base path where to store media files before they get uploaded to blob storage.
+This does not affect the storage path if no upload location is given.

 # file upload config - only one of the following.
 Can be overridden
 s3: